 Growth Capital Program - can purchase up to 25% of the total loan amount and subordinatie its interest to the participating lending institution, thereby increasing a borrower’s lending capability.
 The participating bank will service the loan as they normally would.

-Angel Capital Program - The Angel Capital Network has been incorporated as the Red River Angel Fund and will support local business development by investing in North Dakota-based angel funds.
+Angel Capital Program - The Angel Capital Network has been incorporated as the Red River Angel Fund and will support local business development by investing in businesses directly or North Dakota-based angel funds.
 This will fill an important need for seed and early stage funding for North Dakota entrepreneurs.

 The RRCF is made up of the following 36 North Dakota communities:

-The business must be located within the geographic boundaries of one of the counties within which the participating municipalities are located.
+The business must be located within the geographic boundaries of one of the eligible counties or benefit one of the participating municipalities.

 The business must have fewer than 750 employees.